-I guess the nearest I got in personal terms, was ‘knowing’ Johnny’s screen son Paul Fox, who played Baldwin’s illegitimate offspring Mark Redman, the one who was wild enough to have an affair with his own father’s short-lived wife Linda.
+I guess the nearest I got in personal terms, was, for a short while, ‘knowing’ Johnny’s screen son Paul Fox.
+He was the handsome young buck who played Baldwin’s illegitimate offspring Mark Redman, the one who was wild enough to have an affair with his own father’s short-lived wife Linda.

 Equally, Paul was quite a party boy in London back when, though LA is his lady these days, doing it his way just like his telly dad.